Isn’t it an amazing feeling to see a surge in your website traffic?

 By converting our concise homepage into a long-form sales letter.
 The redesigned page was about 20 times as long as the control.

 I was happy because you might already know how I bank for long-form content.
-I assumed that with long marketing copy, we could answer any concerns or objections our visitors would have.
-And so I assumed it would always increase conversions.
+I assumed that with long marketing copy, we could answer any concerns or objections our organic traffic would have.
+And so I assumed it would always increase conversions according to the conversion funnel model.

 It was all puppies and flowers until…